Tenant farmer

-A tenant farmer is a farmer or farmworker who resides and works on land owned by a landlord, while tenant farming is an agricultural production system in which landowners contribute their land and often a measure of operating capital and management, while tenant farmers contribute their labor along with at times varying amounts of capital and management.
+A tenant farmer is a farmer or farmworker who resides and works on land owned by a landlord.
+Tenant farming is an agricultural production system in which landowners contribute their land and often a measure of operating capital and management, while tenant farmers contribute their labor along with at times varying amounts of capital and management.
 Depending on the terms of their contract, tenants may make payments to the owner either of a fixed portion of the product, cash, or a combination.
 The rights the tenant has over the land, the form, and measures of payment vary across systems (geographically and chronologically).
 In some systems, the tenant could be evicted at whim (tenancy at will); in others, the landowner and tenant sign a contract for a fixed number of years (tenancy for years or indenture).
 In most developed countries today, at least some restrictions are placed on the rights of landlords to evict tenants under normal circumstances.